-Getting acquainted with people □ Get acquainted with the Student Teacher Candidate as a person. □ Help the candidate learn students' names quickly (via seating charts, taking role). □ Identify students that need special considerations: ○ English Learners ○ Students with IEP ○ Students with 504 Plan ○ Students identified as Gifted and Talented ○ Students with behavioral issues ○ Students with learning deficiencies ○ Other Allow the candidate, unless school policy prohibits, access to cumulative records, emphasizing that all information in the cumulative folder remain confidential. ☐ Introduce the candidate to other teachers and staff members. ☐ Explain and introduce the candidate to your Professional Learning Community.
-Getting acquainted with the classroom Suggest a work place for the candidate to work and leave personal belongings.
+Explain and infordace the culturate to your Professional Zearning Community. tin g acquainted with the classroom Suggest a work place for the candidate to work and leave personal belongings.
 Inform the candidate of the general housekeeping procedures, location of materials, attendance forms, special permits and excuses.
 Share your approach to classroom management (e.g., prevention and intervention strategies).
 Explain essential classroom procedures (e.g, moving books, passing and collecting papers and supplies, restroom procedures, passing in halls, sharpening pencils, entering and leaving class).

-Cotting acquainted with curriculum Getting acquainted with curriculum D. Provide an everyious of the curriculum the condidate is to teach, share goals and ☐ Provide an overview of the curriculum the candidate is to teach, share goals and procedures, supply him/her with copies of textbooks and other materials and let the candidate know what the class has already covered.
+Getting acquainted with curriculum

+Provide an overview of the curriculum the candidate is to teach, share goals and procedures, supply him/her with copies of textbooks and other materials and let the candidate know what the class has already covered.

-☐ Explain how you keep a record of student work (e.g., in-class work, homework, tests).
+- ☐ Explain your assessment plan (both informal and formal) to determine students' understanding of the curriculum. - ☐ Explain how you keep a record of student work (e.g., in-class work, homework, tests).